elkana-langat/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## 13. Rectangle instance to dictionary representation
 UPdate the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary represenation of a rectangle

+## 14. Square instance to dictionary representation
+Update the class Square by adding the public method def to_dictioanry(self): that returns the dictionary representation of a square

+## 15. Dictionary to JSON string
+JSON is one of the standard formats for sharing data representation.

+## 16. JSON string to file
+Update the classs Base by adding the class method def save_to_file(cls, list_objs): that write the JSON string representation to list_objs to a file

+## 17. JSON string to dictionary
+Update the class Base by adding the static method def from_json_string(json_string): that returns the list of the JSON string representation json_string

+## 18. Dictionary to Instance
+Update the class Base by adding the class method def create(cls, **dictionary): that returns an instance with all attributes already set

+## 19. File to instances
+Update the class Base by adding the class method def load_from_file(cls): that returns a list of instances: